DharmajaP/currency-converter/README.md

 # currency-converter
-Workshop based on the python
+Workshop based on the python.It will converts amount from one currency to another from the given options.